-On the road together, Biden told Meheil that “he just doesn’t know quite what he’s going to do,” Meheil said, and, frustrated, Meheil grabbed him by the lapels of his jacket, and began “shaking him,” he recalls, saying, “do you realize that you are the Harry Truman of our time?”
+On the road together, Biden told Mehiel that “he just doesn’t know quite what he’s going to do,” Mehiel said, and, frustrated, Mehiel grabbed him by the lapels of his jacket, and began “shaking him,” he recalls, saying, “do you realize that you are the Harry Truman of our time?”

 Andy and Mike Manatos of Manatos & Manatos, a lobbying firm in Washington D.C associated with American politics for over one third of US history, have developed a strong personal relationship with Joe Biden and his family.

 “When (Biden) came to Washington 47 years ago as a 30-year-old US Senator, across the hall from him was a 29-year-old committee staff director, Andy Manatos, and they have known each other and worked closely since then,” Mike Manatos recalls.